 Find common interests.
 You'll never know what you have in common with someone else until you find out what they like to do!
-Try starting a conversation by sharing something you like, then asking what your classmate likes to do.
-"I like playing football in the back yard.
-What's your favorite thing to do after school?"
+Try starting a conversation by sharing something you like, then asking what others like to do.
+"I can't wait for softball season to start.
+Do you play any sports?" or "Here are some at-home exercises I've been doing with my family.
+Do you have any ideas or recommendations?"

 Be patient.
 Everyone moves and speaks at their own speed.
 Sarah might talk really fast, while Henry might need more time to say what he's thinking.
 And, sometimes it will take a few invitations for someone to feel OK saying "Yes."
 Keep extending kindness and give them time to respond.
-Try: "That's OK if you don't want to play right now.
-Sometimes I feel that way, too."
+Try: "I'm here if you need to talk."

 Be kind - just like you would want to be treated!
 Accept your classmates and respect them for all their differences.
-Think of someone you don't typically play with and think of a kind thing to say about them.
-Tell them here, or write it down and deliver it later, like a letter.
-"Jack, you are good at remembering our routine in class.
-It helps us stay on track," or, "Olivia, your ideas are very creative."
+Think of someone you don't typically connect with at school or in sports or activities and think of a kind thing to say about them.
+Tell that person here, or write it down and deliver it later, like a letter.
+"Jack, thanks for giving great feedback on that group project.
+Your ideas made the end result better," or, "Olivia, thanks for being a great leader on the team.
+You are a great model to everyone on how to support each other."